Fiona Peever: Background

-Fiona Leonora H. Winkler was born in Richmond in 1964, and was married in 1985, to her business partner and artistic collaborator, the sculptor Alec Thomas Peever (born 1954).
+Fiona Leonora H. Winkler was born in Richmond in 1964, and was married in 1985, to her business partner and artistic collaborator, the sculptor Alec Thomas Peever).
 They have been working together since 1983.
 She graduated in 1984 from City and Guilds of London Art School.

 Career

 As of 2019, Fiona Peever was based with her husband at their Lettering & Sculpture Limited studio at Ducklington, Oxfordshire.
 The company was incorporated in 2008.
 She was initially the company secretary, and she additionally became a director in 2015.
 She creates art in partnership with her husband Alec Peever, and in cooperation with other artists.
 She specialises in public art, including large sculptures, stone carving and lettering, and combines traditional with experimental techniques.
 She uses various materials for her sculptures, including wood, steel and bronze, besides slate, marble and other types of stone.

 Architectural carving is one of her specialities, and she has made church and graveyard memorials.
 She creates poetry trails and installations, besides garden and water features, and many of these are public works.
 Together with Alec she has shown her work at many exhibitions, and has achieved a number of awards.